LaserQueue/LaserQueue/README.md

 To start the server, run `start.sh` as root.
 If on Windows, run `startbackend.bat`.
 You'll need Python 3.4.x or greater.

+To change the admin login password, create a plaintext file `password` under backend.
+This will be hashed upon script run.

 ### Flags:

 - `-h`, `--help`: Display a list of these flags.
 Does not start the backend.